aprajnaparamita/learnNikud/README.md

 ## 6. App Development (☑️)

-The basic framework of the Ionic App is complete but the next stage will be to convert the lesson plans to JSON and have the app "play" each lesson.
+The basic framework of the Flutter App is complete but the next stage will be to convert the lesson plans to JSON and have the app "play" each lesson.
 This will include scoring the practice and tests of each lesson and unit.